nhsconnect/Digital-Child-Health-STU3/pages/explore/messaging_overview.md

 summary: "Overview of the Messaging Architecture section"
 ---

-{% include warning.html content="This **temporary** site is provided to assist with the development of the **Beta** Digital Child Health Events Specification and is being updated regularly.
-It is advised not to develop against these specifications until a formal announcement has been made.
-Note: The [current published Digital Child Health Events Specification](https://nhsconnect.github.io/Digital-Child-Health/Generated/Chapter.1.About/index.html) is the **Alpha** version published on the NHS Developers Network. " %}

 **Message Patterns and Message Structure**

 The Events Management Service is based on a Publish and Subscribe messaging pattern.
 The events are published to a national events hub, which also manages subscriptions to the published events.